KaiDoingCode/dotNETEcomApp/README.md

 This is the source code of the ecom application using ASP.NET MVC and Entity Framework Core

-This application would be deployed to Azure and the preview link would be updated below 📌 Preview link:
+This application would be deployed to Azure and the preview link would be updated below when the development is completed.
+📌 Preview link:

 # Technology